-To make his story more authentic it was added to a manuscript (most likely) from a monastery in Southern China, called the Ox-Head-Schoo, which became the a basic teaching of Huineng.
+To make his story more authentic it was added to a manuscript (most likely) from a monastery in Southern China, called the Ox-Head-School, which became the a basic teaching of Huineng.

-Even more importantly the manuscript was called a Sutra, the Platform Sutra of Huineng, the Sixth Patriarch.
+Even more importantly this manuscript was called a Sutra, the Platform Sutra of Huineng, the Sixth Patriarch.

-For centuries this text was highly regarded in Chinese Zen as the only Sutra which was not derived from Buddha's sayings.
+For centuries this text was highly regarded in Chinese Zen as the only Sutra which didn't derive from Buddha's teachings.

 The Koan-Story according to the Platform Sutra.

 When he became emancipated (enlightened) the sixth patriarch received from the fifth patriarch the bowl and robe given from the Buddha to his successors, generation after generation.